dodevops/grunt-socko/README.md

   },
 });
 ```

+This would call SOCKO! to generate the input path "documentation" into the
+output path "output/documentation".
+The target "default" would use node "prod",
+the target "dev" would use node "dev".

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).